 I am a historian of science and intellectual historian of early modern Europe, with a focus on the exact sciences, humanism, and their interrelationship.
 I earned my PhD in history from Columbia University in November 2018.

-I am currently working on a book manuscript, The Myth of Greek Algebra: Expertise and the Foundations of Progress, which uses the history of early modern efforts to reconstruct ancient analysis to illuminate the origin of progress as a goal of mathematical work.
-The book is based on my dissertation, which won the Clough Prize for best dissertation in European history from Columbia University (AY 2018-19).
+I am currently working on a book manuscript, The Knowledge-Politics of Progress in Early Modern Mathematics, which uses the history of early modern efforts to reconstruct ancient analysis to illuminate the origin of progress as a goal of mathematical work.
+The book is based on my dissertation, called The Myth of Greek Algebra: Progress and Community in Early Modern Mathematics, which won the Clough Prize for best dissertation in European history from Columbia University (AY 2018-19).
 My 2018 article for Notes and Records introduces some elements of this history, including the relationship between invention and presentation in early modern algebra.